hazukit0/modoki-nerdle/README.md

 - Color the numeric control panel
 - Create a callout for game message
 - Pop-up dialog
 - Consider the server-side logic.
+(Whether data should be placed in local storage or server-side)
 - Separation of server-side and front-end logic